All in One View

 Installing prerequisites

-Most research code has several dependencies, such as libraries.
-The user will need to install the programming language onto their computer, such as R or Python, so it’s useful to link to the download pages and provide a link to the package manager tools that are commonly used in those ecosystems.
+Most research code has several dependencies, which are other software packages that are required for that tool to work.
+The user will often need to install the programming language onto their computer, such as R, MATLAB, or Python.
+It’s useful to link to the download pages and provide a link to the package manager tools that are commonly used in those ecosystems.
 This might also include listing any prerequisites such as hardware or software that must be installed first, such as device drivers.

 Consider how the installation method might differ for users of other common operating systems, such as Windows, Linux, and Mac OS.